 - How difficult it is to scale or increase the amount of water needed

 - Environmental impact

-The options below represent the most practical water sourcing methods available to the average homegrower, but keep in mind that other methods are available.
+The options below represent the most practical water sourcing methods available to the average homegrower, but keep in mind that other sources are available.

 Unfiltered tap water